 £65 per person for group bookings of 8+ teachers

-This course is part of the “Teaching English to Secondary Learners” specialism course series, expertly designed to support secondary teachers with evidence-based teaching methods and techniques that will engage and effectively develop students with different needs and abilities in a secondary classroom.
+This course is part of the “Teaching English to Secondary Learners” specialism course series, expertly designed to support secondary teachers with evidence-based teaching methods and techniques for developing the writing skills in secondary-level students.

 Each course we run is tailored by our expert tutors to the professional needs and priorities of the participants so content may be adapted to best suit the needs of your group.